jlrichey/project_1/README.md

 Based on our findings, all states were impacted by migration.
 Five states stood out as especially significant in terms of net migration.
 Those states with the greatest change in net migration were California, Florida, Texas, New York, and Illinois.
 We selected the top three for further study.
 We then looked at the inflation in the three states and observed that they were trending consistantly with the US national average inflation.

+As the graph shows, the five most impacted states were Florida and Texas with the highest immigration, and California, New York, and Illinois with the highest emmigration. (listed in order of magnitude)
 <img src="images/2022_net_migration.png" alt="drawing" width="500"/>

+All three states follow the national average as show below.
 <img src="images/inflation_line_plot.png" alt="drawing" width="500"/>

 ### What are some common trends between these three factors over the last 10 years?